Technical Oversight Committee

 TC MANAGEMENT AND MEMBERSHIP

-- The TC membership includes (i) four members nominated by the Chair (who also selects the TC Vice-Chair (if necessary) and secretary), with voting right, (ii) two members nominated by the Member Societies interested in the TC activities, with voting right, and (iii) corresponding members (no limit in number) who may attend meetings and participate to the TC activities, without voting right;
+- The TC membership includes (i) four members nominated by the Chair (who also selects the TC Vice-Chair (if necessary) and secretary), with voting right, (ii) two members nominated by the Member Societies interested in the TC activities, with voting right, and (iii) corresponding members (no limit in number) who may attend meetings and participate to the TC activities, without voting right (corresponding members also have to register through their Member Society);

-- The reporting of the TC activities to the TOC is planned at mid-term (2019) and at the end of the the presidential term (6 months before the Sydney ISSMGE Conference in 2021).
+- The reporting of the TC activities to the TOC is planned at mid-term (report to provide for 1st May 2019) and at the end of the the presidential term (6 months before the Sydney ISSMGE Conference in December 2021).

 It is not in the interest of TCs to have a long list with many inactive members.
 To achieve more efficient TC activities, Chairs are invited to regularly check their member list and to invite Member Societies either to cancel the participation of inactive members (never seen at the TC meetings or never responding to e-mails and requirements) or to replace them, in particular by more active corresponding members.